archprlest/grbl_cyclone_cnc_v4_shield/README.md

 ![GitHub Logo](https://github.com/gnea/gnea-Media/blob/master/Grbl%20Logo/Grbl%20Logo%20250px.png?raw=true) for Cyclone PCB Factory using CNC v4

 Grbl is a no-compromise, high performance, low cost alternative to parallel-port-based motion control for CNC milling.
-This version of Grbl runs is use on the Cyclone PCB Factory with a Arudino Nano using the CNC Shield v4.
+This version of Grbl is use on the Cyclone PCB Factory with a Arudino Nano using the CNC Shield v4.

 The controller is written in highly optimized C utilizing every clever feature of the AVR-chips to achieve precise timing and asynchronous operation.
 It is able to maintain up to 30kHz of stable, jitter free control pulses.